 Connection to heritage

-Gradually the signet ring lost its practical purpose but gained a new one.
+Gradually mens signet rings lost their practical purpose but gained a new one.
 By carrying the family crest, it began to be considered a sign of its wearer’s heritage and pedigree.
 As families grew in number in the nineteenth century, many sons and grandsons were brought to Garrard to design their own emblems and experiment with different stone inlays, like lapis lazuli and amethyst.
 In this way, the signet ring came to reflect an individual’s aesthetic as well as his position in society.

 Today many of the formalities that surrounded the commissioning and wearing of a signet ring have fallen away.
-Now it can be worn on any finger and feature any chosen symbol.
+Now a gold signet ring can be worn on any finger and feature any chosen symbol.
 Each choice is bespoke to the wearer.